ssvlabs/gitbook-docs/docs/based-applications/user-guides/deposit-to-strategy.md

 A list of strategies that support Hoodi ETH will be displayed.

-To the right of the one of the strategies listed, click deposit.
+Hovering your mouse cursor to the right of the one of the strategies listed, reveals a "Deposit" button.
+Click it to deposit.

 <div style={{ textAlign: 'center' }}>
   <img src="/img/deposit-to-strategy-3.jpeg" alt="" />